bobbylcraig/bobbylcraig.github.io/_posts/2019-12-19-courteous-flying.md

 medium: Blog
 ---

-Now that I live 2000 miles away from my hometown and my company's HQ, I find myself flying rather frequently for both business and leisure.
+Now that I live 2000 miles away from my hometown and my company's HQ, I find myself flying rather frequently for both business, family, and leisure.
 This year alone I had upwards of 20 flights, and for seasoned flying businessfolk, that's a number to scoff at.
 Yet I know I get frustrated by the inconsiderate folks and the things they do on flights.
 So, I decided to compile a rant-y list of things you should and shouldn't do when flying commercial.

+### Dos and Don'ts of Courteous Flying

 - **Don’t** yank on the seat in front of you to get up.
 - **Do** give the person in the middle seat the arm rests.